ethereum/execution-apis/specs/appearance.md

 address.

-A collection of address `Appearance`s (defined in subsequent section) consistutes a set of transactions that are sufficient to form a complete historical analysis of "activity" for that address.
+A collection of address `Appearance`s (defined in subsequent section) consistutes a set of transactions and block field that are sufficient to form a complete historical analysis of "activity" for that address.
 This "activity" may take many meanings (programs in the Ethereum may do arbitrary things), but can be identified structurally as will be shown.